 Some of the most vulnerable home fixtures are garbage disposals and drains.
-You can save a lot on repairs involving plumbing by doing the right thing, says our local plumbing Sydney experts.
+You can save a lot on Sydney plumbing repairs involving plumbing by doing the right thing.

 This means that you should always take good care of your drains by avoiding to put certain things in them.
 Here are the 10 things you shouldn’t put in your drain.

 Most plumbers agree that coffee grounds tend to be some of the worst things that clog drains.
 They usually attract grease and when they build up, they form a texture that looks like sludge.